Thairo Estrada: Minor leagues

 On November 20, 2017, the Yankees added Estrada to their 40-man roster to protect him from the Rule 5 draft.
-He then played for the Scottsdale Scorpions of the Arizona Fall League, batting .342/.381/.430 in 79 at–bats.
+He then played for the Scottsdale Scorpions of the Arizona Fall League, batting .342/.381/.430 in 79 at-bats.
 He was named to the AFL All-Prospect Team, and named an AFL Rising Star.
-Baseball America rated him the Yankees' # 9 prospect.
-MLB.com rated him the Yankees' # 8 prospect, and assessed his defense as follows: "there's no question that Estrada is a big league shortstop.
+Baseball America rated him the Yankees' #9 prospect.
+MLB.com rated him the Yankees' #8 prospect, and assessed his defense as follows: "there's no question that Estrada is a big league shortstop.
 He covers a lot of ground thanks to his smooth actions and keen instincts, and he has the plus arm to make all of the throws.
 He's also an asset at second and third base, and he's athletic enough to handle the outfield if asked."

 In January 2018, while in his hometown in Venezuela, Estrada was shot in his right hip by robbers in a robbery attempt.
-Doctors in Venezuela who performed surgery upon him were unable to remove the bullet from his hip, but he was cleared to play with the small caliber bullet lodged in his hip; it was only removed in July six months later, in the United States.
+Doctors who performed surgery upon him were unable to remove the bullet from his hip, but he was cleared to play with the small caliber bullet lodged in his hip; it was only removed in July six months later, in the United States.

 After a delayed start to his season as he missed spring training, Estrada suffered a season-ending lower back injury in June 2018.
-He played in 18 regular season games in the minor leagues for Tampa and the Triple–A Scranton/Wilkes-Barre RailRiders of the International League (where he was 4.5 years younger than the average player) combined, batting .192/.210/.231 in 78 at–bats.
-Estrada played for the Glendale Desert Dogs of the Arizona Fall League after the regular season, batting .238/.282/.263 in 80 at–bats.
+He played in 18 regular season games in the minor leagues for Tampa and the Triple-A Scranton/Wilkes-Barre RailRiders of the International League combined, batting .192/.210/.231 in 78 at-bats.
+Estrada played for the Glendale Desert Dogs of the Arizona Fall League after the regular season, batting .238/.282/.263 in 80 at-bats.